 Starfish can be found covered in a smooth surface or covered in spines or bumps.
 There are also examples of species covered in overlapping plates.
 The color varies from bright shapes of orange and red to more muted colors, like blue and grey.

 Starfish make use of tube feet that are controlled by a hydraulic system.
-This means that their feet, technically known as podia, are small tubular projections that occur on the underside of the arms of the starfish.
-Other creatures, like sea urchins and sand dollars, also have tube feet.
+This means that their tiny tube feet, technically known as podia, are small tubular projections that occur on the underside of the arms of the starfish.
+Tube feet, extensions of this system, aid in locomotion by creating suction, assist in capturing and manipulating prey, and in some species, facilitate gas exchange.

 Diet